Christmas in Greece

 1. The Christmas Factory

-At Technopolis, Gazi, in the heart of the city of Athens, is a location with fairy tale ambience that brings delight to the hearts of adults and children alike.
-This is the famous Christmas Factory, where kids can have the surreal experience of meeting Santa Claus in the flesh.
-Held from the 28th of November to the 6th of January, there are a wide variety of experiences available here.
+At Technopolis, Gazi, in the heart of the city of Athens, is a location with fairy tale ambiance that brings delight to the hearts of adults and children alike.
+This is the famous Christmas Factory, where kids can have the surreal experience of meeting Santa Claus.
+Usually held from the 28th of November to the 6th of January, there is a wide variety of experiences available here.
 Various workshops provide a fun, educational experience, and the Ferris wheel, carousel and other rides promise a thrilling time.
 Santa along with his assistants can be seen attending to his guests with playful elves around him who create mischief as well.
 There is plenty to do, for the young and the old, and an experience that one should not miss out on.
 So, be part of all these Christmas events in Greece when here!

-Greece as the famous Drama city within its borders.
+Greece is known as the famous Drama city within its borders.
 And during the season of Christmas, the Drama city displays within itself the 'Oneiroupoli' or the city of dreams.
 In Eleftheria Square from 4th of December continuing on till January, this is Santa's house with surrounding wooden houses that are equally picturesque.
-Workshops, music concerts and theatrical performances promise an amazing time.
-The most unique feature here is the House of Fairies and Elves which makes it one of the top Christmas events in the country.
+Workshops, music concerts, and theatrical performances promise an amazing time.
+The most unique feature here is the House of Fairies and Elves which makes it one of the top Christmas celebrations in Greece.

 3. Museum of Acropolis